ofiwg/libfabric/man/fi_getinfo.3.md

   to initiating the fenced operation.
 Fenced operations are often used to enforce ordering between operations that are not otherwise guaranteed by the underlying provider or protocol.

+Capabilities may be grouped into two general categories: primary and secondary.
+Primary capabilities must explicitly be requested by an application, and a provider must enable support for only those primary capabilities which were selected.
+Secondary capabilities may optionally be requested by an application.
+If requested, a provider must support the capability or fail the fi_getinfo request (FI_ENOSYS).
+A provider may optionally report non-selected secondary capabilities if doing so would not compromise performance or security.

+Primary capabilities: FI_MSG, FI_RMA, FI_TAGGED, FI_ATOMIC, FI_NAMED_RX_CTX,
+FI_DIRECTD_RECV, FI_READ, FI_WRITE, FI_RECV, FI_SEND, FI_REMOTE_READ,
+and FI_REMOTE_WRITE.

+Secondary capabilities: FI_DYNAMIC_MR, FI_INJECT, FI_MULTI_RECV, FI_SOURCE,
+FI_REMOTE_CQ_DATA, FI_CANCEL, FI_FENCE, FI_REMOTE_COMPLETE

 # MODE